padrigon-lynbert/padrigon-lynbert/README.md

 Motivation: Progress, meaning.

 <hr> <br>
-I mostly work with netherbuild where we help (most) construction contractors and small construction companies do faster quotation(in seconds), crm, automation, just website and things.
+I mostly work with netherbuild where we help (most) construction contractors and small construction companies do faster quotation(in seconds), crm, automation -just tools.